General (scope, time limits)

 The amendments to the IPA also foresee that applicants and refugee counsellors are entitled to the assistance of an interpreter during the procedure before the Administrative and Supreme Court.
 They are entitled to 2 hours or four translation pages per case, irrespective of the lengthiness of the procedure.[45]
 This provision was included in the amendments to the IPA as a result of a Supreme Court decision, stating that applicants are entitled to an interpreter if required for communication with their counsellors in preparation of the legal remedy.[46]

 Lack of qualified interpreters for certain languages is a systematic problem in Slovenia.
 The quality of interpretation varies considerably and, in some cases, does not meet required standards.
 Interpreters are selected based on a public call.
-During the selection, interpreters are not subject to a test to determine their level of knowledge of the Slovenian language or the language they interpret.
+During the selection, while they need to submit proof of knowledge of the Slovenian language,[49] interpreters are not subject to a test to determine their level of knowledge of the Slovenian language or the language they interpret.
 Although interpreters have to submit proof of language, education and references, the decisive factor in the public call is the price of the interpreter’s services.
-Those with the lowest prices are prioritised on the list of interpreters that the Migration directorate can use in the procedures.[47]
+Those with the lowest prices are prioritised on the list of interpreters that the Migration directorate can use in the procedures.[50]
 In practice, Migration directorate does not monitor the quality of the translation.
 Often, interpreters operate in languages in which they are not fluent, but which are used in their countries of origin.
 As some cannot adequately write in these languages, decisions on asylum are often wrongly translated by interpreters.
 There were also cases where the translation stated that the person does not have the right to appeal the asylum decision.
-The lack of proper interpretation affects the credibility assessment of asylum seekers.
-Systematic changes in the selection of interpreters should be made in order to provide asylum seekers with proper interpretation in the asylum procedure and guarantee their ability to obtain international protection in Slovenia.[48]
+The lack of proper interpretation affects the credibility assessment of asylum applicants.
+Systematic changes in the selection of interpreters should be made in order to provide asylum applicants with proper interpretation in the asylum procedure and guarantee their ability to obtain international protection in Slovenia.[51]

 Recording and report

-In practice the applicant’s statements are not written down verbatim; the interpreters often only summarize the applicants’ statements, and the interviewer rephrases the translated answers so as to include their important elements.
+In practice the applicant’s statements are not written down verbatim; the interpreters often only summarise the applicants’ statements, and the interviewer rephrases the translated answers so as to include their important elements.
 Upon completion of the lodging of the application or of the personal interview, the interpreter has to translate orally the contents of the report to the applicant, who can then add comments.
 When the applicant signs the minutes after lodging the application, they officially obtain the status of an applicant for international protection in Slovenia.
 Others who are also present at the lodging (e.g., the official of the Migration directorate, interpreter, legal guardian, legal representative) also have to sign the minutes.
-Further changes cannot be made to the official minutes at a later time.
-The copy of the minutes is given to the applicants’ legal representative and to the applicant if they want, no specially request is needed.[55]
+Further changes cannot be made to the official minutes at a later stage.
+The copy of the minutes is given to the applicants’ legal representative and to the applicant if they want, there is no need for a special request.[58]

 Appeal